mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 $SCRATCH space is located on /net/ascratch/people/<login> and its purpose is high-speed storage for short-lived data used in computations while having 100TB quota.
 It is optimal for large files or temporary data associated with computational tasks.
 Have in mind that data older than 30 days can be deleted without notice.

-When you use VSCode or VSCode Insiders on Ares, these tools create a quite big folder (around 500 MB).
+When you use VSCode or VSCode Insiders on Ares, these tools create a quite big folder (even up to 500 MB).
 Because there are lots of small files, it's recommended to keep this folder in $HOME.
 To do this, access the Command Palette again and open `Remote-SSH Settings`.
 In the `Remote.SSH: Server Install Path section`, add two paths:
 ```
-/net/people/plgrid/your_username/.vscode
+/net/people/plgrid/your_ares_login/.vscode
 ```
 <img width="817" alt="Zrzut ekranu 2024-01-14 o 17 14 12" src="https://github.com/mbiernacka/VSCode-Jupyter-Notebook-Ares/assets/75391342/fb0120b5-4fe5-4ff7-abac-52aac77f3597">

 ## Setting Up Jupyter Notebook in VSCode on Ares

 1. While logged in to Ares, clone the repository you want to work on or create a folder to store your project.
-The location,again, depends on the project size and the number of files.
+The location, again, depends on the project size and the number of files.
 2. Navigate to the "Remote Explorer" in VSCode.
 3. Expand the "SSH" section, and you should see `ares` and `ares_worker`.
 4. Choose "Connect in New Window" on ares_worker.
 It will open the Welcome page of VSCode.